 To gain admission to the College Connection program, students must complete a competitive application process.
 The three-round process requires academic information and test scores, a supplemental essay, biographical information, information on extracurricular activities, family financial information, and an interview for finalists.
 Students can apply to the College Connection program using our online application.

 College Connection students benefit from personalized college guidance and individualized staff support throughout their junior and senior years of high school; weekly college-readiness programming, including SAT prep; educational resources like tutoring and access to a computer lab; and support services throughout their time in college.
-Additionally, students have access to summer programming and extracurricular activities such as the Young Men’s Initiative (YMI) and Young Women Rising (YWR), as well as the opportunity to receive financial incentives (White-Williams Scholars Incentive Awards) for strong academic performance.
+Additionally, students have access to summer programming and extracurricular activities such as the Young Men’s Initiative (YMI) and Young Women Rising (YWR), as well as the opportunity to receive career exposure and financial incentives (White-Williams Scholars Incentive Awards) for strong academic performance.

 A Connection to Higher Education

 College Connection students have the opportunity to visit multiple college campuses throughout our program and to attend attend Admissions Information Sessions for a variety of colleges throughout the country who visit our office.
 Additionally, our partner colleges offer special opportunities to those students who qualify, including extensive financial aid packages and critical on-campus supports for students who attend from Philadelphia Futures.
 All College Connection scholars are supported through college graduation.

-One hundred percent of the College Connection class of 2018 was accepted to college, and 98% matriculated in fall 2018.
+One hundred percent of the College Connection class of 2020 was accepted to college and 100% matriculated in fall 2020.
 In June 2019, we celebrated the first graduating class of College Connection collegians.